chrisdill/raylib-cs/README.md

 3. Download the native libraries for the platforms you want to build for using the [official 4.5.0 release](https://github.com/raysan5/raylib/releases/tag/4.5.0).
    **NOTE: the MSVC version is required for Windows platforms**

-4. **(Recommended)** Put the native library for each platform under `Raylib-cs/runtimes/{platform}/native/` **(Optional)** If you want to handle the native libraries yourself, make sure they are either in the same directory as the executable and/or can be found in the search path.
-See https://www.mono-project.com/docs/advanced/pinvoke/ for details.
+4. Setup the native libraries so they are in the same directory as the executable/can be found in the [search path](https://www.mono-project.com/docs/advanced/pinvoke/).

-5. Start coding!
+6. Start coding!

 ## Hello, World!